top of page

 Emmy Fansler

-Jazz, Contemporary, Hip Hop, Teen, BOMA (Best Of My Abilities) Children’s Program, IDTPG Choreographer
+Jazz, Contemporary, Hip Hop, Teen, BOMA (Best Of My Abilities) Children’s Division, Adult Hip Hop, IDTPG Choreographer

 Holly Logan Livingston | Contemporary, Jazz, IDTPG Choreographer